-Location: Crosswinds Aviation - 3808 W. Grand River, Howell, MI Course Length: One-Year Course/Two-hour Block
+Location: Crosswinds Aviation - 3808 W. Grand River, Howell, MI

 Prerequisite: Pre-arranged free Young Eagle flight w/certified pilot or \$125 materials fee

 This course offers a structured curriculum to learn all the knowledge required to pass the FAA Private Pilot Knowledge exam.
 Passing this exam is a requirement for obtaining an FAA Private Pilot license, which is the first step to becoming a career pilot.
 The knowledge learned is also applicable to any career in Aviation.
 The course will be two class periods in length and will be housed at Crosswinds Aviation training center.